daniloritarossi/encdec/README.md

 #### Easy to use

-Normally you can use directly the executable **encdenc** file already generated and ready to use for LINUX distribution in /src folder of your project  (please visit [Linux Executable v1.0]  ) once loaded into the system you can generate the encrypted password as I describe it
+Normally you can use directly the executable **encdec** file already generated and ready to use for LINUX distribution in /src folder of your project  (please visit [Linux Executable v1.0]  ) once loaded into the system you can generate the encrypted password as I describe it

 ENCRYPT--> You can run the program from the bash command by running the statement: